TimOosterhuis/MAS-project/index.md

 5. Implementing different strategies for players.
 All players are very cautious now and will not take risks, while taking risks sometimes could lead to better results for the players.
 6. Sometimes players should not play their lowest cards when they know their partner will win, but instead play a higher card to not lose that points another round.
+7. Letting the observer play as one of the agents.

 - Joram Koiter (s2240173)
 - Tim Oosterhuis (s2234831)